 So don’t panic if you see the numbers shoot higher than normal once in a while, it doesn’t mean your weight loss efforts are futile.
-In most cases, this results from a one-off trigger from the day or night before, leading to a sudden spike.
+In most cases, this results from a one-off trigger from the day or night before, leading to the sudden spike.

 We’ll get into details about that in a moment…hang on.

 Do We Weigh Different At Different Times Of Day

-This will depend on when and what type of meal you had, if you are taking any meds that could be affecting your weight, and if you are on a workout routine or for women on a menstrual cycle — mainly due to hormonal imbalances.
+This will depend on when and what type of meal you had, if you are taking any meds that could be affecting your weight, and if you are on a workout routine or during a menstrual cycle — mainly due to hormonal imbalances.
 Hence, it’s advisable not to jump on the scale every other hour, instead, have a consistent routine for this.